Skip to main content

 For details on the anonymous phase — what’s captured, how visitor IDs work, and company enrichment — see Website Visitors.

-As data flows in and identities resolve, Outlit structures it into three layers:
+As data flows in and identities resolve, Outlit structures it into three layers your team and agents can query:

 • Visitors — Anonymous browsing sessions, identified by visitor ID or device fingerprint